matsstaff/stc1000p/usermanual/usermanual.md

 * Each setpoint can be held for 1-999 hours (i.e. up to ~41 days).

+* Oversampling and filtering of temperature

 * Somewhat intuitive menus for configuring

 * Separate delay settings for cooling and heating

 * Configurable hysteresis (allowable temp swing)

-* Optinally use a second temperature input (fridge air temp) to limit over/undershoot.
+* Optionally use a second temperature input (fridge air temp) to limit over/undershoot.

-* Approximative ramping
+* Optionally use approximative linear ramping between setpoints

 * Button acceleration, for frustrationless programming by buttons